libpd/libpd/README.md

 ### libpd_wrapper

-This folder contains the source files that make up the core of libpd.
+This directory contains the source files that make up the core of libpd.

 ### Android.mk, Makefile, libpd.xcodeproj, libpd_csharp.sln